How to Furnish a Senior Living Apartment

 2. Clear the clutter.

 It’s easy to forget about accumulated belongings when you have rooms you haven’t visited in years.
-When you downsize it’s important to consider each item and the value it adds to your life.
+When you downsize, it’s important to consider each item and the value it adds to your life.
 After all, the more you have to deal with, the less you get to enjoy all the things you love in retirement.
-Now’s a great time to pare down and showcase your favorite pieces in a new space.
+Now’s a great time to pare down, tidy up, and display items that spark joy, allowing you to showcase your favorite pieces in a new space.

 3. Define separate areas with furniture.